ONLINE HELP

 Implementation

-• Create the control next to the "Bar cod." control (resize the Edit control if necessary).
+As we have already created several buttons in this lesson, here are just a few indications: Create the control next to the "Bar code" control (resize the Edit control if necessary).

-• The WLanguage code of this Button control will make it possible to scan the bar code.
+Let's write the WLanguage code of this control.
+This code will be used to scan the bar code.

 1. Double-click the control and select "Code" in the context menu.